trusona/pizza_server/README.md

 ================
 For development and testing, you can run Docker containers for the database and the web services.

-To get Docker for your development environment, start here http://docs.docker.com.
+To get Docker for your development environment, start here https://www.docker.com/products/docker-toolbox.
 If you are running _Mac OS X_ or _Windows_, installing the Docker Toolbox is the quickest way to get going.
+If you don't use the Docker Toolbox, you will need to have a similar Docker setup that has the Docker Client, Machine, and Compose.

 With Docker ready to go, you can now clone this project.